thoth-tech/SplashkitOnline/README.md

 For more info, see the [this pull request](https://github.com/thoth-tech/SplashkitOnline/pull/65).

-## Switching to C++

-Once its all setup, you can head to `localhost:8000`, which will bring up the normal JavaScript runtime.
-To switch to C++, just go to `localhost:8000/?language=C++` - you'll probably also want to click `New Project` to create the default C++ project.
-You can also use `localhost:8000/?language=JavaScript` for JavaScript.

 ## License

-Most of the SplashKit Online IDE is licensed under the GNU General Public License v3.0 Some of it is unlicensed - this code will be either removed shortly (it is no longer unused) or the original authors contacted and properly licensed.
+Most of the SplashKit Online IDE is licensed under the GNU General Public License v3.0

+Some of it is unlicensed - this code will be either removed shortly (it is no longer used) or the original authors contacted and properly licensed.